Compact and aligned text (CAT) Client

 Parameters:

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.